Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,4587.220174,4600.881774.md

 ### Transcript

-> everything you see is fake it's not real it doesn't exist it's the figment of your imagination
+> everything you see is fake it's not real it doesn't exist it's the figment of your imagination does this look good